yetanotherco/aligned_layer/docs/guides/3_validating_public_input.md

         );
 ```

 2. **Public Input Commitment Validation:** The contract validates that the public input commitment matches the keccak256 hash of the journalBytes.
-It then extracts the last two Fibonacci numbers from the journalBytes and emits an event.

 ```solidity
 require(